kkipngenokoech/100_days_of_code/DJANGO/news/README.md

 we need the user to be set automatically - when one is creating a blog, it should be set automatically to the current logged in user. for this we are going to customize our CreateView - generic view. in the ArticleCreateView we are going to remove the author field and set it automatically via form_valid method.

+2. ## using mixin
+LoginRequiredMixin - it restricts access only to logged-in users we import this method in our [view](./articles/views.py), and add it to the left of our CreateView in our ArticleCreateView so that it first checks if the LoginRequiredMixin for login authorization. so when we want to add a new article, it redirects us to the login template